Finite-temperature avalanches in 2D disordered Ising models: Introduction

 \section{Introduction}

 The Barkhausen noise (BN) is a classical physical phenomenon that manifests itself as a series of magnetization jumps in ferromagnetic samples as they reverse their spins under the action of a varying external magnetic field \cite{19Barkhausen,96Stanley,00Puppin,21metra}.
 It bears both practical and theoretical significance, as it emerges as a macroscopic manifestation of the bursty evolution at the microscopic domain scale.
-One of the most prominent features of BN is that the amplitude $\Delta M$ of the magnetization jumps has a probability distribution $P(\Delta M)$ which follows a power-law behaviour over several decades \cite{95Sethna,00Puppin,03Zani,04Puppin}.
+One of the most prominent features of BN is that the amplitude $\Delta M$ of the magnetization jumps follows a power-law probability distribution $P(\Delta M)\sim (\Delta M)^{-\tau}$, with $\tau$ critical exponent \cite{95Sethna,00Puppin,03Zani,04Puppin}.

 Different theoretical approaches have been proposed to explain BN \cite{zapbook}.
 It has been ascribed to the presence of defects or local impurities which act as pinning sites for the magnetic domain walls.
 This is a dynamic effect where the domain walls evolve in random walks, and generate discrete magnetization jumps which drive the system across metastable states \cite{98zapdur}.
 Another common theoretical explanation is related to the concept of self-organised criticality \cite{87Bak,88Bak,01Sethna}.
 In broad terms, criticality appears when the microscopic interaction between parts of the system is sufficiently strong, but not very strong, and, at the same time, the internal disorder is sufficient to generate regions of weak interaction \cite{01Sethna}.
 The yielding events can thus span many size scales.
 Within a many-degree-of-freedom model approach, it has been argued \cite{93Sethna,95Sethna} that the zero-temperature random-field Ising model provides a universal, quantitative explanation for experimental results.